 (1) Willfully destroy, damage, or remove USNA property or any part thereof;

-(2) Set or maintain any open fire on the property of the USNA; or
+(2) Set or maintain any open fire on the property of the USNA; however, the use of small candles may be approved at the discretion of the Director, USNA; or

-(3) Apply any type of insecticide or herbicide on the grounds of the USNA, except for USNA employees in the course of their official duties or other persons authorized by the Director.
+(3) Apply any type of insecticide or herbicide on the grounds of the USNA, except for USNA employees in the course of their official duties or other persons authorized by the Director, USNA.

 (b) Persons not employed by USNA are not permitted to bring biological agents of any kind, including but not limited to disease and pest agents of plants, onto the property without written permission of the Director, USNA.

 Persons in and on property of the USNA shall comply with official signs of prohibitory or directive nature and with the directions of authorized individuals.